ZanderOlidan/openstack-ocata-scripts/README.md

 ## i.e.
 ## nova start selfservice-instance
 ```
+List the servers again and check if it's active.
+It may take awhile.

 Check `nova` services.
 Restart the services if any error occurs when accessing
 the vnc